-The Dens are led by one of the parents in the Den who serves as Den Leader.
-Den meetings are scheduled by the Den Leader — usually one or two a month.
+One of the parents in the den serves as den leader.
+Den meetings are scheduled by the den leader — usually one or two a month.
 Once a month, all of the dens and family members gather for a pack meeting under the direction of a Cubmaster.
-The Pack Committee runs the pack and is made up of parents of boys in the pack.
-Contact one of the Pack Leaders for more information.
+The pack committee runs the pack and is made up of parents of boys in the pack.